awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 .. literalinclude:: secretsmanager.php.create_secret_rotation.main.txt
    :language: php

-When a rotation is configured, you can implement a rotation using the :ASM-api:`RotateSecret <API_RotateSecret>` operation.
+When a rotation is configured, you can implement a rotation using the :aws-php-class:`RotateSecret <api-secretsmanager-2017-10-17.html#rotatesecret>` operation.

 **Imports**